BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

   # ONLY run if the previous tasks didn't write to the file
   when: delete_key_pair.changed == true

 ```

-When you create a **key pair**, AWS gives you the private key :warning: this is the only time you have access to it ! if you don't download it or loose it, the **key pair** becomes useless.
+When you create a **key pair**, AWS gives you the private key.
+:warning: This is the only time you have access to it ! if you don't download it or loose it, the **key pair** becomes useless.

 There is 4 ways those `tasks` can be triggered:
 - Neither the key pair nor the file exist.
 The script will create the key pair and create a file with its private key.
-- The key pair exist and the file too.
+- The key pair exists and the file too.
 Nothing is done since this is what we already want.
-- The key pair doesn't exists but the file does.
+- The key pair doesn't exist but the file does.
 We won't erase the file as we do not know what is contains, we will delete the key pair as we couldn't save the private key and raise an error asking the user to check his variables.
 - The key pair exists but the file doesn't.
 We will delete the key pair as we can't save the private key and raise an error asking the user to check his variables.

 #### Find an AMI Debian 9 (Stretch)